rawidaniel/alx-low_level_programming/0x01-variables_if_else_while/README.md

    * A program that prints all possible combinations of single-digit numbers.Numbers must be separated by ,, followed by a space.using only putchar function and only use four times maximum in your code.
 10. 100-print_comb3.c
     * A program that prints all possible different combinations of two digits.Numbers will be separated by ,, followed by a space.
 01 and 10 are considered the same combination of the two digits 0 and 1. only it uses putchar function to print the output.
+11. 101-print_comb4.c
+    * A program that prints all possible different combinations of three digits.Numbers will be separated by ,, followed by a space.012, 120, 102, 021, 201, 210 are considered the same combination of the two digits 0,1 and 2. only it uses putchar function to print the output.
 ~
 ~
 ~